 We can help.
 At Perfect Smiles, we offer restorative dental services in Bensalem that can address a variety of dental health issues that affect the health, comfort, and appearance of your smile.
+Restorative dentistry services are one of the dental services that we offer to the public in Bensalem, PA.
 Our dentists treat patients with missing teeth, gum disease, TMJ disorders, dental damage, and tooth discoloration.
 If patients have one or more of these dental problems, our team of dentists collaborates with patients one-on-one to find a personalized solution.
 They take patients’ dental and medical history, current dental concerns, and future goals into account to tailor restorative treatment to their needs.

 Restorative Dentistry in Bensalem, PA

 The health and stability of your smile also impact your overall health and your ability to enjoy your best quality of life.
 With restorative dental care, patients can improve the structure, function, and health of their teeth and gums.
 The restorative treatments that we offer to our patients include:

 A dental bridge fills the gaps in the smile left by multiple missing teeth.
 Although traditional bridges are secured by crown-capped teeth, dental implants strengthen the dental prosthesis.
 When a dental bridge is held in place by implants, patients are able to speak and eat with ease.

 A tooth crown is a porcelain ceramic cap that can cover areas of tooth damage and discoloration.
 Dental crowns can also top dental implants for a more natural restoration.
 We offer same-day crowns to our patients using CEREC technology.